What is IT Risk Management?

 IT risk comes in many forms, including cybersecurity issues (phishing, ransomware), physical threats (fire or floods), technical failures (bugs, crashes), infrastructure breakdowns (loss of internet connection), strategic risks (poor technology choices) and human error (accidental data deletions).
 Cybersecurity risk has become not only the biggest IT risk, but one of the top three overall business risks, cited in a recent survey as neck-in-neck with the pandemic outbreak and business interruption.

 Organizations measure the level of information risk by the impact that such an incident could have on operations, financial performance and reputation.
 An organization’s tolerance for risk depends on the value of the data.
 For example, if the data includes patient medical records or classified files, the risk of compromise is much greater than less consequential content, such as marketing communications documents.

-Assessing IT Risk
+Importance of IT Risk Management

-What Is an IT Risk Management Framework?
+The IT Risk Management Process

 IT risk management goes beyond assessing the risk an organization faces if specific information is stolen or otherwise temporarily or permanently unavailable.
 IT risk management determines the importance of the data, the level of resources and the investment that should be applied to protecting IT infrastructure and its information assets.
 Many organizations create an IT risk management framework for this job.

 There are many approaches to developing and maintaining an IT risk management framework.
 The Info-Tech Research Group boils the process down to three steps:

 - Review IT risk fundamentals to establish a risk governance framework.

 - Identify IT risks, assess and then prioritize.